The ego-track of Neville Yeadon (continued):

 I sense, with a "walking on eggs" feeling, that I have kept my options open as well as I can.
 In this monitored area, it would be crazy to speak freely, and so it would have made no sense to press Lanok further out loud.
 Or so I tell myself, scotching the idea that I may have missed an opportunity to collect some support.
 I suppose that I ought to be more worried than I am, that the enemy has so many means of surveillance while my own contact with outside is restricted to... a speaking-tube.

-Some native background knowledge welling up from my 'under-mind' reassures me that such tubes are made useful when "cleared", like throats, by maintenance reflexes built into Olhoav's sophisticated structures...
-Well, there'll be time enough to give it a try.
+Some native background knowledge welling up from my 'under-mind' reassures me that such tubes are made useful when "cleared", like throats.
+Mintenance reflexes regularly sweep through Olhoav's sophisticated structures...
+Well, there'll be time enough to look into on that kind of detail if I so wish.

-Meanwhile let me get at those stacks of holocubes!
+Meanwhile let me get at those stacks of cubes!

 Which, though?
-Which, out of so many enticing jewels of knowledge, should I grab?
-My curiosity prances like a steed with some nose for what to try, so that I "sniff the colour" (can't put it any other way) of one particular recess out of the available twenty-six.
-Fingers clutching, I move towards it.
+Which, out of so many holographic jewels of knowledge, should I grab?
+My curiosity prances like a steed.
+A steed, let's hope, with a bit of a nose for what to try!
+I "sniff the colour" (can't put it any other way) of one particular recess.
+Have to start somewhere.
+Fingers clutching, I move.

-Of the six, three shimmer with dense text.
-My native knowledge-base whispers, in accompaniment to my close peering, that one face displays an account written in Nouuan, another in Jommdan, and the third in Lrisj: the three main languages of this planet.
-I can read and understand all three, for, like most civilized Uranians, I'm trilingual.
-But here the juxtaposition of tongues would indicate that the record-cube is designed especially for world-wide access and distribution.
-This thought awes me with a sense of contact with civilization's beating heart tens of thousands of miles distant from isolated Olhoav, and my mind fizzes with eagerness to plunge into the text, to explore that mighty realm; but first, the cube's other faces -
+Three of them shimmer with dense text.
+My native knowledge-base whispers that one face displays an account written in Nouuan, another in Jommdan, and the third in Lrisj.
+Those are the three main languages of this planet, I realize, and it comes to me that, like most Uranians, I'm trilingual.
+Nevertheless, regional distrubution of day-to-day usage must ensure local predominance of one of the three, like that of Jommdan in Olhoav - whereas the cubes' juxtaposition of tongues would indicate that the record-cubes are designed more for world-wide access and distribution.
+This thought awes me.
+It fills me with a sensation of actual contact with civilization's beating heart tens of thousands of miles distant from isolated Olhoav.
+My mind fizzes with eagerness to plunge into the text, to explore that mighty realm of Syoom: that historic core of Nennkind on the dayside of the planet.
+And what of the cube's other faces - four, five and six?

-...Some minutes have passed and I have gulped enough impressions to begin to figure the extent of the treasure which I heft in my palm...
+...Some minutes have passed.
+I have gulped enough impressions to begin with.
+I can to some extent figure the extent, the scope of the treasure which I heft in my palm.

 Actually, the pictorial tie-ins can be accessed straight from the text-face.
-You stroke the text to the right and the words become fainter and the picture appears; stroke left and the text stands out again while the picture fades.
+Stroke the text to the right, and the words become fainter and the picture appears; stroke left, the text stands out again while the picture fades.
 With practice I gain an adjustment that suits me.
-I end up with a sufficiently clear text, but one which allows a glimpse of when the illustration changes.
+I end up with a sufficiently clear text, but one which notifies me when the illustration changes.

 I don't gaze so often at that squirming design on Face Six.
 It is, I now realize, a sort of map.
 A fairly ordinary map, during some moments, but then the view dissolves into the spookily suggestive fluctuations of pictogram-mode.
 Then it speaks to my emotions with subliminal force, dripping with a context-awareness more potent and explicit than mood music; a symbolic "voice-over" which feeds me premonition of the Jolharr's coming doom.